SPEX introduction¶

 >>> s.plot_data(xlog=True, ylog=True, wave=True)

-To make sure the axes are logarithmic, we provide the options (xlog=True and ylog=True) and change the axes to unit Å using wave=true.
+To make sure the axes are logarithmic, we provide the options (xlog=True

-If you want to change more features of the plot, you can get the matplotlib plt object from the command like this:
+If you want to change more features of the plot, you can get the

 >>> (pdata, plt) = s.plot_data(show=False)

-The pdata object contains an astropy table with the plot data, while the plt object contains the matplotlib.pyplot object.
-You can use this plt object to change plot features, for example:
+object contains the matplotlib.pyplot object.
+You can use this plt object to

 >>> plt.xlim(xmin, xmax)